 - While noodles are cooking, prepare meat or seafood and set aside (when using meats, I will usually season them after cutting with soy sauce or just a bit of salt and pepper).

-- Prepare all the vegetables, garlic and ginger and set aside.
+- Trim and cut all the vegetables, garlic and ginger and set aside.

 - In a 1-cup glass measure, combine the remaining ingredients, except peanut oil, and whisk well to make sure the arrowroot/cornstarch is dissolved.

-- Make the stir-fry: Meanwhile, heat a wok or heavy skillet over high heat, add 1 Tb. peanut oil and 1 minced garlic clove, let it warm, and then add the seafood/meat.
+- Meanwhile, heat a wok or heavy skillet over high heat, add 1 tablespoon peanut oil and 1 minced garlic clove, let it warm, and then add the seafood/meat.
 Stir-fry until cooked through and opaque - about 2-3 minutes, depending on the thickness (shrimp will be done when it turns pink).
 Remove to a clean plate.

 - Heat another tablespoon of peanut oil and add onion; stir-fry 1 minute before adding remaining garlic and ginger.
 Add the next hardest vegetable (broccoli in this case, but could be carrots, cauliflower, etc.) and cook another minute.
 Add red pepper and mushrooms (or other vegetable that needs only light cooking: cabbage, pak choi, snow peas...) and cook another couple minutes until everything looks bright and crisp-tender.